 Marilynn Moseley Porter | Little Rock

-Marilynn Moseley Porter, graduated from the U of A in Fayetteville with a degree in English and Journalism.
+Marilynn Moseley Porter, graduated from the University of Arkansas in Fayetteville with a degree in English and Journalism.
 One of her first jobs was working with Townsend Wolfe and the Arkansas Arts Center (now the Arkansas Museum of Fine Arts) as the media and public relations director.
 It was during this period that she and her husband, Dr. Robert A. Porter, Jr., began collecting art with a combined interest, appreciation, and love of all forms of artistic expressions.
 Along with Townsend Wolfe and the board, Marilynn formed the first Director's Collector's group at the AAC.
 She also has served on the Arkansas Arts Center Board, created the local divisions for the Arkansas Community Foundation's statewide board, designed and raised the funds for the Centennial Pi Beta Phi Gate at the Old Main Maple entrance at the U of A, and was given a presidential appointment to the United States Access Board, which rewrote the American Disabilities Act and the American Barriers Act of 2002.
 Marilynn and her husband, Rob, both grew up in Northeast Arkansas (Mississippi County), where she is currently working with the National Cold War Center in Blytheville on this nationally acclaimed museum project, scheduled to open in 2027.

-Jennifer Roberts | Fort Smith
+Jennifer "Jena" Roberts | Fort Smith

 Ann Jennings Shackelford | Montrose